-Use this feature to resize just shot snapshots before they are sent to a smartphone using "Auto Send" or "Shoot with phone", or when sending images with "Send to phone".
+This feature can be use to resize snapshots before they are sent to a smartphone using "Quick Send", "Shoot with phone", or "Send to phone".

-3M Images are converted to 3M size before being sent. • If an original image is 3M size or smaller, it is sent without resizing.
+3М Images are converted to 3M size before being sent.If an original image is 3M size or smaller, it is sent without resizing.
 Off Images are sent in the size they were originally recorded.